copperdogma/esp32-matter-guide/SETUP-GUIDE.md

 # ESP32-C3 Matter Occupancy Sensor Setup Guide

-**Created**: January 15, 2025
+**Last Updated**: October 16, 2025
+**Status**: Complete and Verified
-**Goal**: Set up ESP32-C3 Supermini as a Matter occupancy sensor device that can be reliably commissioned to Apple Home with changeable unique IDs/QR codes.
+**Goal**: Set up ESP32-C3 as a Matter-compatible device that can be reliably commissioned to Apple Home with unique, changeable credentials.

-**Hardware**:
+**Tested Hardware**:
-- ESP32-C3 Supermini connected at `/dev/tty.usbmodem101`
+- ESP32-C3 Supermini (any ESP32-C3 board should work)
-- PIR sensor on GPIO3
+- PIR motion sensor on GPIO 3 (HC-SR501 or similar)

-**Documentation Philosophy**: This guide tracks every attempt, success, and failure in real-time.
-Each step is documented BEFORE execution, then updated with results.
+- USB-C connection for programming and serial monitoring

+**What This Guide Provides**:
+- Complete environment setup (ESP-IDF 5.4.1 + ESP-Matter)
+- Step-by-step firmware building and flashing
+- Factory credential generation with unique QR codes
+- Tested solutions for upstream ESP-Matter bugs
+- Commissioning to Apple Home
+- Verified process for changing device QR codes
+- Comprehensive troubleshooting for common issues

 ---